yprateek136/yprateek136/README.md

-Hi there, I'm Prateek Yadav
+Hi there, I'm Prateek Yadav.
 I'm Associate Software Engineer at Nagarro.

 <!---
 yprateek136/yprateek136 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.